marcellomaugeri/euler-swap/docs/audits/EulerSwapHook_Audit_Scope.md

 Through a new partnership between Euler Labs and Uniswap Foundation, the teams intend to expose EulerSwap's core logic and mechanisms via a Uniswap v4 Hook interface.

-This is primarily done by inheriting `EulerSwap.sol:EulerSwap`, i.e. `EulerSwapHook is EulerSwap, BaseHook`, and implementing a "custom curve" via `beforeSwap`.
+This is primarily done by inheriting `UniswapHook.sol:UniswapHook`, i.e. `EulerSwap is UniswapHook, ...`, and implementing a "custom curve" via `beforeSwap`.
 The implementation will allow integrators, interfaces, and aggregators, to trade on EulerSwap as-if it is any other Uniswap v4 Pool

 ```solidity
 // assuming the EulerSwapHook was instantiated via EulerSwapFactory